hatchchi/CS494-PDollar_recognizer/README.md

 2. pdollar -r                    clears all the stored templates
 3. pdollar <eventstream>         prints the name of gestures as they are recognized from the event stream

-An example format would be:      pdollar pdollar -t gestureFiles/arrowhead.txt
+An example format would be:      pdollar -t gestureFiles/arrowhead.txt
+                        or:      pdollar eventfiles/arrowhead_eventfile.txt

 ## Notes
 Written in C-Sharp ");